Nicaraguan judge sentences man to 30 years in NY killing

 The trial of Orlando Tercero in the 2018 killing of Haley Anderson marked an exceedingly rare legal proceeding in which the defendant was prosecuted under Nicaragua’s legal system for a slaying that happened on American soil.
 Tercero is a dual citizen of the U.S. and Nicaragua.

-Authorities said Tercero strangled Anderson, 22, at his off-campus residence in Binghamton, New York, in March 2018 and then fled to Nicaragua, which rejected an extradition request from the U.S. but instead decided to try him.
+Authorities said Tercero strangled Anderson, 22, at his off-campus residence in Binghamton in March 2018 and then fled to Nicaragua, which rejected an extradition request from the U.S. but instead decided to try him.
 The Binghamton Press & Sun-Bulletin previously reported that the defense argued Tercero may have been provoked.

 Legal experts say Tercero, if he is ever extradited, could still be prosecuted for the killing under the U.S. legal system.